betanalpha/mcmc_diagnostics/README.md

-General Markov chain Monte Carlo, and specific Hamiltonian Monte Carlo, diagnostics compatible with Stan fit objects.
+General Markov chain Monte Carlo, and specific Hamiltonian Monte Carlo, diagnostic code compatible with RStan and PyStan2.

+The diagnostics can also be fully adapted to any other Hamiltonain Monte Carlo implementation by reimplementing the `extract_expectands`,
+`extract_hmc_diagnostics`, and `plot_inv_metric` functions.

+Recommendations for code optimization are welcomed and appreciated.

 ### Acknowledgements {-}

-Thanks to Sean Talts for Python code improvements.
+I thank Sean Talts for Python code improvements.
+Raoul Kima originally suggested separating divergent transitions by numerical trajectory length.